shivaprsd/doq/README.md

 *pdfless* does not attempt text-reflow (which is hopeless in PDFs).
 Resizing the text changes only the font-size without touching their position.
 This may result in disjoint / overlapping text; **this is not a bug**.

+Terminal mode is not suitable for complicated PDFs (LaTeX maths, Indic scripts) because the text layer will mostly contain rubbish.
+For them as well as scanned PDFs use the Lights Off switch (which simply inverts the colors) as a fallback.

 ## Why *pdfless*?